inBeat/inbeat-website/content/top-influencers/tiktok/beauty/united-states/austin/_index.md

 ---
-title: Top 10 Beauty TikTok Influencers In Austin In 2023
+title: Top 10 Beauty TikTok Influencers In Austin In 2024
 description: >-
-  Find top beauty TikTok influencers in Austin in 2023.
-Most popular hashtags: #fyp #beauty #foryou #texas.
+  Find top beauty TikTok influencers in Austin in 2024.
+Most popular hashtags: #fyp #beauty #texas #foryou.
 platform: TikTok
-hits: 52
+hits: 51
-text_top: Discover the top-rated TikTok accounts on inBeat.
+text_top: See the top-rated TikTok profiles on inBeat.
-text_bottom: Our database has 52 TikTok influencers like this in Austin, United States for you to collaborate.
+text_bottom: Our database aggregates 51 TikTok influencers like this in Austin, United States for you to work with.
 profiles:
   - username: "blubumblebri"
     fullname: >-